Guide for Authors

 Manuscripts that do not pass the initial peer review are rejected.
 Manuscripts that have passed the initial review are then sent by the editor to at least two reviewers.
 Manuscript decisions, namely "Revise", "Reject", or "Accept", are made by the appointed editor based on the opinions of these reviewers.
 If the decision is "Revise", the manuscript will be returned to the authors for revision.
 The resubmitted manuscript is re-sent to reviewers for review.
 After eliminating all the shortcomings, the manuscript is finalized by technical editors.

 For submissions from Editor-in-Chief, Associate Editors, Guest Editor(s), and other journal Board members, and authors who have conflicts of interest with them, we ensure that the paper is handled confidentially by a different team member.

-For submissions to special issues, if there are conflicts of interest between the guest editors and authors, the submissions will be handled by journal editor from Editorial Board who has no conflict of interest with authors.
-The journal's usual peer review procedure will be followed.
+For submissions to Special Issues, if there are conflicts of interest between the Guest Editor(s) and authors, the submissions will be handled by another Editor from Editorial Board who will manage the peer review process and make the decision whether to accept or reject the paper after peer review.

 For information on Editorial Policies for journal publication refer to

 Please ensure the figures and the tables included in the single file are placed next to the relevant text in the manuscript, rather than at the bottom or the top of the file.
 The corresponding caption should be placed directly below the figure or table.